-Editor's note: Do not forget to also check out the hundreds of other opportunities to study law in Europe!
+Editor's note: Do not forget to also check out the hundreds of other opportunities to study law worldwide!

 The rule of law as a principle was popularized by A.V.
 Dicey in the 19th century.
 It proposes that the idea that law is based on fundamental principles which can be discovered, but which cannot be created through an act of will.
 An important aspect of this principle is that authority is legitimately exercised only in accordance with written, publicly disclosed laws adopted and enforced in accordance with established procedural steps that are referred to as due process.

 The PROLAW program is taught at Loyola University Chicago, John Felice Rome Center for all law graduates, lawyers, judges, legal advisers and solicitors who wish to be involved in the change revolution around the world, bringing rule of law to the doorsteps of all.
 In 2011, the first 25 professionals were admitted to the Rome center to take part in this program.
 These professionals came from Australia, Bulgaria, Cambodia, Ethiopia, Georgia, Liberia, Mexico, New Zealand, Nigeria, South Africa, Tanzania, The Kingdom of Tonga, Turkmenistan, Uganda, Uzbekistan, the United States of America and Zimbabwe.